Headoo/arrest-pdo/README.md

 Bug reports and feature requests can be submitted on the [Github issues tracker](https://github.com/Headoo/Arrest-PDO/issues).

-For further informations, contact me directly at edouard.kombo@gmail.com or tech@headoo.com.
+For further informations, contact tech@headoo.com.